 About Shane Cook Designs

 Shane Cook Designs offers services in architecture, new construction, project management, and interior design for residential and commercial projects.
-Shane Cook is the firm’s owner.
-He earned a Bachelor of Architecture at the University of Arkansas and then moved to Houston, where he spent 12 years as a senior designer at Morris Architects.
-Shane Cook Designs uses traditional architectural practices to create modern, contemporary homes.
-The firm was featured on a Season 4 episode of HGTV’s House Crashers and has received several awards, including Paper City Design Awards in 2014 and 2015 and American Society of Interior Designers awards from the Gulf Coast Chapter for Single Space Utility, Commercial-Healthcare and Commercial-Corporate.
+Owner Shane Cook earned a Bachelor of Architecture at the University of Arkansas and then moved to Houston, where he spent 12 years as a senior designer at Morris Architects.
+Shane Cook Designs uses traditional architectural practices to create stylish contemporary homes.
+The firm was featured on a Season 4 episode of HGTV’s House Crashers and has received several awards, including Paper City Design Awards in 2014 and 2015 and American Society of Interior Designers awards from the Gulf Coast Chapter for Single Space Utility, Commercial-Healthcare, and Commercial-Corporate.
 Cook is also a practicing artist and was featured in the Lawndale Arts Center show “Art by Architects.”

-Shane Cook showed his firm’s forward-thinking stance on land-use when he built a Shipping Container Home for a family in the Houston Heights.
-Two containers, both gray, were stacked, with the top container longer than the other and based by metal beams to allow room for parking.
-The owners commissioned a local graffiti artist to paint a mural on the lower level for an authentically urban theme.
+Shane Cook showed his firm’s forward-thinking stance on land-use when he built a Shipping Container Home for a family in Houston Heights.
+Two gray containers were stacked with the top container longer than the other; the base consisted of metal beams to allow room for parking.
+The owners commissioned a local graffiti artist to paint a mural on the lower level for an authentic urban theme.
 The home won a Paper City Design Award in the Green Project-Use of Sustainable Products category.
-In a Montrose Condominium, Cook used his expertise in alternative living to help a client renovate a 768-square-foot space.
-Cook took out everything — right down to the drywall — except for the bathroom.
+In a Montrose Condominium, Cook used his expertise in alternative living to help a client renovate a 768 square feet space.
+Cook took out everything—right down to the drywall—except for the bathroom.
 The kitchen was elevated and porcelain tiles covered the floor.
 The bedroom was flipped to create extra space and a privacy divider was added to its interior.

 AIA Houston Firm of the Year,